Convoz

-Convoz is an American online social networking service based in Houston, Texas, which focuses on creating public collaborative conversation through video.
+Convoz was an American online social networking service based in Houston, Texas, which focuses on creating public collaborative conversation through video.
 It was founded by Hakeem Seriki and Glen Allison, under the parent company X Empire Inc. and was seeded by Upfront Ventures.
 The video-centric platform allows users to send 15-second clips directly to celebrities and they can then watch and choose which ones they want to respond to, sometimes broadcasting a message for all to see as well as livestreaming to their followers.

 The startup has a total of seven employees, and has cultivated an undisclosed amount of seed funding from Greycroft Ventures, Upfront Ventures, 500 Startups, Precursor VC, Okapi Ventures, XG Ventures, and a roster of angels including Justin Kan, E-40 and Snoop Dogg.

 Background

 Convoz was announced to an investor and entrepreneur crowd at the Upfront Summit in Los Angeles by founder Hakeem Seriki in January 2018, in an attempt to raise capital for the app.
 In the presentation, Seriki announced that the video-centric platform aims to be "the place where you go to talk to people."
 He wants Convoz to be an app where people converse face-to-face with celebrities.
 It was revealed that Seriki approach Snoop Dogg to invest in the app, who also supported Seriki's presentation as well as rapper E-40 who was known for being an early investor in Clubhouse.
 The beta version of the app was officially released on January 30, 2018.

 The app was officially unveiled on June 6, 2018, and many celebrities including Snoop Dogg, E-40, Big Boi, Trey Songz as well as sports players were using the app to communicate with fans.